allynet/ishod/README.md

 # ishod

-ishod is a utility library for working with promises and results.
+`ishod` is a really small (&lt;0.5kb gzipped) and simple utility library for working with promises and results.

+It helps you handle errors uniformly and safely across sync and async code.

 ## Installation